TsinghuaGIX/InnovationForSDGs/README.md

 ## Introduction to M5Stack

-**M5Stack** refer to Standard `5×5cm` functionally `Stacking` `Modularized` components hardware system.
+**M5Stack** refers to Standard `5×5cm` functionally `Stacking` `Modularized` components hardware system.

-Now, M5stack is a leading provider of IoT solutions, committed to providing developers worldwide with convenient and flexible development components and tools.
+Now, M5Stack is a leading provider of IoT solutions, committed to providing developers worldwide with convenient and flexible development components and tools.
 They offer `stackable hardware modules` and user-friendly `graphical programming` platform, as well as customized services, to provide clients in industrial IoT, smart agriculture, smart retail, STEM education, and many other fields with efficient and reliable Quick&Easy IoT Development experience.

 The community provides from `prototyping` to `commercial` level end to end IoT Edge Platform.